ravensys/container-mysql/5.6/README.md

 Troubleshooting
 ---------------

-The container initialization scripts and mysql daemon logs to the standard output, so these are available in container log.
+The container initialization scripts and mysqld daemon logs to the standard output, so these are available in container log.
 This log can be examined by running:

 ```